sebandx/Object-Oriented-Programming-Notes/note1.md

     return self.__firstName
 ```
 Explanation:
-* Even though __firstName is encapsulated, getFirstName is not encapsulated.
+* Even though firstName is encapsulated, getFirstName is not encapsulated.
-* Since getFirstName is inside the Student class, getFirstName can retrieve and “pass on” the student name to somewhere outside the class
+* Since getFirstName is inside the Student class, getFirstName can retrieve and return the student name to somewhere outside the class
 ## Overrides
 Overloading: Two methods in the same class that have the name, but different parameters.
 (Overloading is not possible in Python 3)
 Overriding: Two methods with the same method name and parameters.